Yael Willner

-Yael Willner (יָעֵל וִילְנֶר; née Arieli (אֲרִיאֵלִי), born 22 September 1959) is an Israeli judge who currently serves as a judge on the Supreme Court of Israel.
+Yael Willner (יָעֵל וִילְנֶר; née Arieli (אֲרִיאֵלִי), born 22 September 1959) is an Israeli jurist who has served as a justice of the Supreme Court of Israel since 2017.
+She is considered to be a conservative justice.

 Early life and education

 Willner was born in Israel, one of six children born to Ruth Hanna and Nahum Arieli.
 Her paternal grandfather is Rabbi Yitzhak Arieli.
 She attended the Ulpanat Chorev (he) national religious high school in Bayit VeGan, Jerusalem, and graduated in 1977.
 During this time, she participated in Gush Emunim settlement activity.
 She served in Sherut Leumi for one year in Kiryat Shmona in 1978.

 Willner began studying law at the Hebrew University of Jerusalem in 1978 and graduated with a law degree in 1982.
 From 1980 to 1981, she worked as a parliamentary aide to Knesset member Haim Kaufman, and from 1981 to 1983 she interned with Supreme Court judge Moshe Bejski and at the State Attorney's Office with Dorit Beinisch.